amarjeet-kumar-shah/MovieMind/README.md

 # allThingsMovies
-A movie review web-app built using the MERN Stack.
+A movie review web-app built using the MERN Stack